qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 }'
 ```

-The response should be similar to the one we got in the Python code before:
+The response should be similar to the one we got in the Python before:

 ```json
 {